funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`-wdb` | :code:`--whois-database`
 """""""""""""""""""""""""""""""""""""""

-Activates or disables the uage of a "database" to store the expiration date of all domains with a valid expiration date.
+Activates or disables the usage of a "database" to store the expiration date of all domains with a valid expiration date.

 **Default value:** :code:`True`